top of page

 In the age of datafication, the absence of a robust and consistent data governance structure can quickly lead to the formation of a data swamp.
 We provide support in turning data swamps into data lakes and extracting their full value through the process of data discovery.

 Visibility and control over data are necessary not only for compliance with data protection regulations, but also to extract value from it.
-However, without an effective governance structure from the outset of the process, it is nearly impossible to manage the amounts of data that datafication produces, from multiple collection points, in various formats, in several locations.
-This can result in a data swamp (where all data is held in a pool without any organisation, metadata, or lifecycle management) or even a situation where the company don’t know where their data are held at all.
-Neither allows the company to leverage the full value of their data, and both are at odds with data protection principles, such as storage limitation, data minimisation, and purpose limitation.
+However, without an effective governance structure from the outset of the process, it is nearly impossible to manage the amounts of data that datafication produces - from multiple collection points, in various formats, in several locations.
+This can result in a data swamp (where all data is held in a pool without any organization, metadata, or lifecycle management) or even a situation where the company do not know where their data is held.
+Neither allows the company to leverage the full value of their data, and both are at odds with data protection principles, such as storage limitation, data minimization, and purpose limitation.

 Tailored